 GM will repay $28 million to Ohio in tax incentives after closing plant

-Sept 28 (Reuters) - General Motors GM.N will repay $28 million in state tax incentives after it closed its Lordstown Assembly plant in March 2019, the state and automaker confirmed Monday.
+WASHINGTON, Sept 28 (Reuters) - General Motors Co GM.N will repay $28 million in state tax incentives to Ohio after the largest U.S. automaker came under heavy criticismfor closing its Lordstown Assembly plant in March 2019.

-Under an agreement with the Ohio Tax Credit Authority, GM will also be required to invest $12 million in the Mahoning Valley by the end of 2022.
+GM's agreement with the Ohio Tax Credit Authority also requires the Detroit automaker to pay $12 million for "community support programs" in the Mahoning Valley.

-Ohio Attorney General Dave Yost had demanded the Detroit automaker repay $60 million in state tax credits after it closed its Lordstown Assembly plant in March 2019 after it failed to retain 3,700 jobs in exchange for the credits.
+Ohio Attorney General Dave Yost had demanded that GM repay $60 million in state tax credits after it closed its Lordstown Assembly plant in March 2019 and failed to retain 3,700 jobs in exchange for the credits.

+GM said in a statement the authority had recognized "GM’s substantial manufacturing presence across the state of Ohio."

+GM and LG Chem 051910.KS through the Ultium Cells LLC joint venture, are building a $2.3 billion battery cell manufacturing plant in Lordstown.
+The state said it awarded a 1.95%, 15-year Job Creation Tax Credit to the joint venture, which is expected to create 1,000 full-time positions, generating $45 million in new annual payroll.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))